drseg/swift-fsm/README.md

 You might recognise this as the original completed example from the [Entry and Exit Actions][38], with one small error dodo inserted at the end.
 This may or may not produce an appropriate error next to the dodo:

-> “Cannot find '🦤' in scope”
+> Cannot find '🦤' in scope

 What it will also do is generate multiple spurious errors and fixits in the `SuperState` declaration similar to this one:

-> “Call to method ‘then’ in closure requires explicit use of ‘self’ to make capture semantics explicit
+> Call to method ‘then’ in closure requires explicit use of ‘self’ to make capture semantics explicit
+>
 > Reference ‘self.’ explicitly [ Fix\ ]
+>
-> Capture 'self' explicitly to enable implicit 'self' in this closure”
+> Capture 'self' explicitly to enable implicit 'self' in this closure

 Ignore these errors, and if there is no other error shown, you may have to hunt about a bit to find the unrecognised argument.